What is a Short Form?

 In your ERICA application:

-- For example, “In the event that a participant does not speak English, the oral presentation will be translated with the use of an interpreter.
+- For example, “In the event that a participant does not speak English, the oral presentation will be interpreted with the use of a qualified interpreter.
 The written summary of the oral presentation will be the IRB approved long consent document.
 Hospital-based, professional translation services will be provided to all non-English speaking study participants.
-Consent will be documented using a short form.
-A third-party witness (e.g. the interpreter) will be present during the oral presentation and will sign both the long form and the short form.
+Consent will be documented using a University of Utah short form.
+A third-party witness (who may be the interpreter) will be present during the oral presentation and will sign both the long form and the short form.
 The witness will be fluent in both English and <<add translated language>>.
 The person obtaining consent will sign the long form.
 The participant will sign the short form.
 The participant will receive a copy of the consent form in English and the translated short form.”

 - For example, "The oral presentation and the short form must be in a language understandable to